-To backup everything you need in a secure location you can use Get Backup Pro.
+Now, for the backup itself use Get Backup Pro.
 It’s more powerful than Apple’s own Time Machine.
 It’s also a good idea to create a bootable clone, so if anything goes wrong you can go back to where you started easily.
 Also, a cloned drive makes copying files back to your newly-updated system very easy.
 And move your images and documents into the cloud or to an external drive, just to be on the safe side.

-As well as backing up your Mac, you should also take screenshots of settings in any apps you’ve customised so that you can set them up again quickly later.
-And make sure you have a record of licence codes for apps and passwords for websites.
-The idea is to plan ahead to make it as easy as possible to get started again after the install.
+As well as backing up your Mac, you should also take screenshots of settings in any apps you’ve customized so that you can set them up again quickly later.
+And make sure you have a record of license codes for apps and passwords for websites.

-Download macOS High Sierra from the App Store.
+- Download macOS High Sierra from the App Store.
 Here is a link to find it on apple.com.